ibrahimbutt/direwolf-arch-rice/README.md

 ` polybar bar`

 Go into ranger and type `zh` to display hidden files.
 Then go to `~/.config/polybar/launch.sh`.
 Here you'll have a preview of the file.
 Read it to understand what is happening each time you boot/refresh i3.
+On line 5, replace `DPI-8` with the source name of your display connection from running `xrandr`.

 ## Done!